ngrok/ngrok-docs/docs/faq/faq.md

 Yes.
 The official ngrok status page is [status.ngrok.com](https://status.ngrok.com).

+## Why am I required to add a payment method to use TCP endpoints on the free tier?
+Will I be charged?

+In an effort to combat abuse on the platform, we now require a valid payment method be [added to your account](https://dashboard.ngrok.com/settings#id-verification) before you can use TCP endpoints on the free tier.
+This card will not be charged.
+If you remove this card from your account, you will lose access to TCP endpoints until you add another payment method.

+Valid payment methods include credit or debit cards.
+Prepaid cards may not be used to enable TCP endpoints.

 ## Why is my antivirus software reporting the ngrok agent as a virus / malware / or potentially unwanted application (PAU)?

 ngrok is beloved for our ease of use and powerful capability.
 Unfortunately, those same